gruntjs-updater/grunt-style-injector/README.md

 `grunt styleinjector`

-When you run this command you'll receive a html snippet in the command line, paste this into your website directly before the closing `</body>` tag & you'll be good to go.
+When you've used one of the configs from above, run this command from the terminal and you'll be good to go (if you are using the built-in server).
+If you are not using the built in server, (because your site is on PHP or something else), just grab the HTML snippet from the command line and paste it into your site just before the closing `</body` tag

 ##Options